aghoshpro/Computer-Vision/WASP Object Detection Part 2/README.md

 ## WASP Object Detectoion Part 2 ([FAQ on Object Detection Using SSD mobilenet](https://madhumitamenon.medium.com/faq-on-object-detection-using-ssd-mobilenet-b8bf31924601))
 **Team Umeå**: Arka Ghosh,  Divya Baura,  Joannes Vermant, Julian Mendez and Sabine Houy

 This particular project detects objects using the mobileNet SSD method.
-Therefore before proceeding, three files are a pre-requisite — ‘coco.names’, ‘ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt’ and ‘frozen_inference_graph.pb’.
+Therefore before proceeding, three files are a pre-requisite —---------
+* ‘coco.names’
+* ‘ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt’
+* ‘frozen_inference_graph.pb’.

 [COCO (Common Objects In Context)](https://cocodataset.org/#home): is a set of challenging, high quality datasets for computer vision, mostly state-of-the-art neural networks.
 This name is also used to name a format used by those datasets.